BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 2023-08-12 15:09:34      18994 static/js/popper.min.js
 ```

-If you find an interesting file, check if version is enabled with curl by looking for the header x-amz-version-id
+If you find an interesting file, check for object versioning with curl by looking for the header x-amz-version-id
 ```
 ┌──(kali㉿kali)-[~/Desktop]
 └─$ curl -I https://huge-logistics-dashboard.s3.eu-north-1.amazonaws.com/static/js/auth.js